 The aim of these requirements is to maintain a system for the identification and registration of sheep and goats to facilitate their traceability, in particular in the event of a disease outbreak.
-They apply to you if you keep sheep and goats.

 The rules are laid down in European Law (Council Regulation 21/2004) and national law (the Sheep and Goats (Records, Identification and Movement) Order (Northern Ireland) 2009).
 The rules came into force across the European Union on 31 December 2009.